-The easiest way to see the caves is with a walking or boat tour.
-If you’re into adventure, try the unique experience of blackwater rafting - you'll crawl, swim and float through the caves on a rubber tube.
+The easiest way to see the Waitomo Caves is with a walking or boat tour.
+If you’re into adventure, try the unique experience of Black Water Rafting - you'll crawl, swim and float through the caves on a rubber tube.
 Or you could abseil or zip-line through the darkness.
 However you choose to explore Waitomo Caves, you're bound to agree they're a wonder of nature.

-Enjoy good cafes and walks as well as farm shows and natural wonders such as the beautiful Marokopa Falls and limestone Mangapohue bridge.
+Enjoy good cafes and walks as well as natural wonders inclduing the beautiful Marokopa Falls and limestone Mangapohue bridge.
 A walkway beginning near the Waitomo Museum of Caves leads through farmland where you'll see fascinating rock forms.

 For a quirky insight into rural New Zealand life, take in one of the local farm shows, or go exploring on a guided horse trek.
 If you'd like to visit some New Zealand’s rarest birds, including our national icon, the kiwi, head to Otorohanga Kiwi House in Otorohanga.